tiagu/gastrunet/README.md

-# *** This repository is being populated in the coming days.
-Please bear with me.
-Thank you, Tiagu ***

 # GastrUnet
-Gastrunet is a pipeline for fast semantic segmentation of phase microscopy images of 3D cell cultures for the purpose of analysing their overall shape and growth.
+Gastrunet is a pipeline for fast semantic segmentation of microscopy images of 3D cell cultures for the purpose of analysing their overall shape and growth.

-*** This repository is being populated in the coming days.
-Please bear with me.
-Thank you, Tiagu ***

 ## Overview:
-A brief overview of the purpose of the repository.

-## Example:
+This repository provides an example of how a neural network can be trained with a small number of manually-segmented images as ground-truth.
+I also include a notebook with several analyses performed on notoroids (see Rito et al. 2023).
+The pipeline makes use of the fastai deep learning library as well as xxx and xxx.

 ## Usage:
 * How to run the program.
 * inputs:
 * outputs:

+phase/ brightfield/ fluorescence